ipfs/specs/src/http-gateways/path-gateway.md

 status codes.

-A *non-recursive Gateway* is gateway which accesses a known content-set and, under normal operation conditions, knows with certainity whether content requested can be obtained or not.
+A *non-recursive Gateway* is gateway which accesses a known content-set and, under normal operation conditions, knows with certainty whether content requested can be obtained or not.
 Non-recursive gateways SHOULD prevent unnecessary retries from clients when the content is known to be unavailable by returning `404`.